anumhub/python-basics/README.md

 # Python
-This repository is pythons basics
+This repository contains all my python files  covering  basics